 Productivity as VALUE

 I read it all the time that people write how productive their day was and they get likes and thumbs-up for that.
 I catch myself saying to myself at the end of the day that this was a productive day and that I (should) feel proud and happy.
-So many companies think productivity-driven and place productivity above all other values.
+But it’s not just the individual: So many companies think productivity-driven and place productivity above all other values.
 The pressure to perform and produce is inherent and everywhere.

 Productivity as WORTHINESS

 Tightly connected to this glorification of being productive or seeing productivity as a value itself is the notion of worthiness.
-People, our society, associate productivity with worthiness: The more productive you are, the more other people are looking up to you.
-(Same with being busy: the busier you are, the more honoured you are.)
-This is a generalisation, I’m well aware of that.
+Our society associates productivity with worthiness: The more productive you are, the more other people are looking up to you.
+(Same with being busy: the busier you are, the more honoured you are.) – This is a generalisation, I’m well aware of that.
 Also, there is a change in Western mindset on the rise, possibly having the power to dissolve this connection step by step, but for now the link between productivity and worthiness seems to be unbroken.
 It’s so deeply rooted and conditioned in our society.

 I am really surprised how many young women have a problem with winding down

 I am really surprised by how many women I am following on Instagram – women living a conscious lifestyle, having their dream and mindful businesses, appearing to have it all, and, in my eyes, being in the Zen with themselves all the time – have a problem with winding down, with pausing and taking a break from doing and being productive.
 To tell the truth, I was kind of shocked to hear this.
-These gorgeous, intelligent, empowered women are running and running, producing and producing, and admitting that they need a break or have a weak spot when it comes to slowing down and just doing nothing for a couple of weeks.
+These gorgeous, intelligent, empowered women are running and running, producing and producing – and here and there they are opening up and admit that they need a break.
+That they have a weak spot when it comes to slowing down and just doing nothing for a couple of weeks.

 I mean – how?
 Why?

 To me it’s a clear sign that our society is still way too productivity-centred, and that’s why we so often – unconsciously or not – connect productivity to our own worth.
-If we’re not doing/producing results, we’re nothing. – Honestly, this can only be total BS.
+If we’re not doing and producing results, we’re nothing. – Honestly, this can only be total BS.